willstepp/writings/hunger/hunger.md

 Mika stared into the flames as newly-appointed chief of war watched him.

-That I cannot do, Mika said, for I must do the will of my father.
+That I cannot do, Mika said.

 Tye shook his head and also stared into the fire.